Chapter 8: Prevention of Illness

 Understanding how illness is spread, helps early care and education programs prevent the spread of illness.
 Immunizations also play an important role in preventing illness.
 And when program staff use universal precautions, including handwashing, cleaning and disinfecting, and proper disposal of waste, they also prevent the spread of illness.

 Programs must also be aware of environmental hazards that present a threat to children’s health.
-These include both indoor and outdoor air quality, mold, and chemicals.
+These include both indoor and outdoor air quality, mould, and chemicals.
 Programs should use integrated pest management and make sure that their drinking water is safe as well.

 Resources for Further Exploration